benjaminion/upgrading-ethereum-book/bin/pdf/README.md

 ...
 ```

-Install LaTeX and the SVG utility.
-The `xetex` version is not mandatory, but seems to be more reliable for me.
+Install LaTeX and the SVG library.
+The `xetex` version of LaTeX is not mandatory, but seems to be more reliable for me.

 ```
 sudo apt install librsvg2-bin texlive-xetex
 ```

+The build uses the "DejaVu Sans Mono" font for code display.
+If you are on Linux you should have this already.
+If you are not on Linux, I can't help you.
+Changing it to a different mono-spaced font in _make\_pdf_ shouldn't break anything too badly.

 ## Building the PDF